JuanCarlosFL/jillionet/README.md

 Session 1 #Make a register
-Session 2 #Make a orderbook model and user balance model Session 3 Make view of orderbook user balance view
+Session 2 #Make a orderbook model and user balance model Session 3 Make view of orderbook user balance view Session User depost and user Withdraw, view of yeild farming and IA bot

 If the user is loged when click on the  /orderbook/ qwe have a field requeast like http://127.0.0.1:8000/admin/orderbook/order/add/